mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** Yes.
 Well, you can attain enlightenment, that is but a poor enlightenment.
 Minimum size of enlightenment, highest size of enlightenment; well, there are many kinds of enlightenment.

-So, the teacher is important, but the teacher is a teacher – that *this* teacher also followed – of real zazen.
+So, the teacher is important, but the teacher is a teacher [of real zazen, that *this* teacher also followed].
 I have to teach real zazen.
 I have to *show* [the] real zazen mentioned by Buddha and Dōgen, et cetera.

 **Same person:** Our connection to Dōgen and Buddha is through you?